BioGeMT/miRBench_paper/code/model_training/README.md

 with the Manakov 1:1 train dataset as input.

-To retrain on whole Manakov train set or whole Hejret train set, run only steps 2) and 3) from the described pipeline.
+To retrain on whole Manakov train set or whole Hejret train set, run only steps 2) and 3) from the described pipeline with corresponding dataset on the input.

 ## Pipeline description